-- number of different options available, so identifying which particular solution to support is a key challenge if capital investment is not to be wasted. - 2.3.3 By contrast the economic development role the Council plays may need to facilitate experimentation, such as creating space for start-up businesses in emerging technologies.
-The very nature of this means that there is likely to be a fair degree of failure and the Council needs to determine the degree of risk it is prepared to take and the mitigations that can be put in place. - 2.3.4 The Buckinghamshire Integrated Care Partnership is part of the wider Buckinghamshire, Oxfordshire and Berkshire West Integrated Care System.
-The partnership provides an opportunity for the Council to collaborate with the Clinical Commissioning Group (CCG) and Buckinghamshire Healthcare NHS Trust in particular to deliver improvements to the health and care system, including digital and technological developments, that benefit the residents of Buckinghamshire and deliver excellent value for money for the local health sector and the Council. - 2.3.5 An earmarked reserve has been established for the implementation of new systems.
-The revenue contribution funding that would have been used to fund the new ERP system replacing SAP is being used to establish this reserve, but it is important to recognise that most system solutions are cloud based these days, and the implementation costs of these are revenue in nature not capital.
+- improvements to the health and care system, including optimising estate and digital and technological developments, that benefit the residents of Buckinghamshire and deliver excellent value for money for the local health sector and the Council. - 2.9 An earmarked reserve has been established for the implementation of new systems.
+The revenue contribution funding that would have been used to fund a new ERP system is being used to establish this reserve, but it is important to recognise that most system solutions are cloud based, and the implementation costs of these are revenue in nature not capital.
 By creating this earmarked reserve, it will allow the Council the flexibility to use the optimum systems solution regardless of whether it is a revenue or a capital solution as the reserve can be a revenue contribution to capital if a capital solution needs to be implemented.